-This part is for iOS only.
+Note: This tool is for iOS mobile apps only.

 Configures whether to support retina display or not on retina-supported iOS devices using this Retina Display tool.
 When enabled, the UI including controls, text, and images will not be scaled.
 As a result, the application will look very crisp at the expense of higher memory.